Type 100 support vehicle: Mobility

-The Type 100 support vehicle is reported to be equipped with the same equipped with a hybrid diesel-electric powertrain as the Type 100 tank.
+The Type 100 support vehicle is reported to be equipped with the same hybrid diesel-electric powertrain as the Type 100 tank.
 This new drivetrain is noted to be significantly lighter than previous generations of armored vehicle drivetrains.
-However in contrast to the tank variant of the Type 100, the fire support vehicle mounts the engine and drive wheels in the front.
+However, in contrast to the tank variant of the Type 100, the fire support vehicle mounts the engine and drive wheels in the front.
 The fire support vehicle is equipped with a range extender and is maybe equipped with an auxiliary power unit.

-Wang Qun of the ground assault formation which participated in the 2025 parade, stated that the Type 100 support vehicle was capable of silently approaching enemy targets and avoid being exposed.
+Wang Qun of the ground assault formation, which participated in the 2025 parade, stated that the hybrid electric drivetrain allows the Type 100 support vehicle to silently approach enemy targets without being exposed.